Harness the power of doubts about Christianity, Part I

 “Now the eleven disciples went to Galilee, to the mountain to which Jesus had directed them.
 And when they saw him they worshipped him, but some doubted.
 And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 (Mt.
 28:16-20)

-It was a good friend, KT, who pointed this out to me.
+It was a good friend, KT, who pointed something amazing to me.
 I’ve been studying and teaching the Word for decades, and I missed this?

 This was the eleven.
 All twelve of the closest male followers of Jesus, minus Judas who had committed suicide.
-These eleven had seen nearly every miracle, people raised from the dead, water to wine, and even watched their leader be killed, put in a tomb, and at this verse he is alive again!
+These eleven had seen nearly every miracle.
+They saw people raised from the dead.
+Water turned into wine.

 Really?